-Note: Failure to apply the brake pedal will place vehicle in Accessory Mode.
-Pressing the Power button again with foot off brake pedal will place vehicle in Off Mode.
-To start vehicle, repeat sequence ensuring foot is on the brake pedal while pressing Power button.
+Note: Failure to apply the brake pedal during the start sequence will place vehicle in Accessory Mode (no green Ready to Drive indicator in cluster).
+Pressing power button a second time with foot off brake pedal will place vehicle in Off Mode.
+To start vehicle, repeat Ready to Drive sequence ensuring foot is on the brake pedal while pressing power button.